-The coronavirus pandemic is probably the greatest economic disruptor of the century.
-The consequent global ban on non-essential travel, country-wide lockdowns, office closures and enforced home working are immediate threats to business continuity.
+The COVID-19 pandemic is probably the greatest economic disruptor of the century.
+The consequent global ban on non-essential travel, country-wide lockdowns, office closures, and enforced home working are immediate threats to business continuity.
 It’s understandable that businesses worry about what the future will bring and look for ways to adapt to the new reality.

 As pharmaceutical and biotech companies around the globe are working with governments at heightened speed to address the coronavirus outbreak, all eyes are on them.
 The development of vaccines and planning for the potential medical supply chain challenges are crucial, so their hand will remain busy in the coming months.